 Does Wild Rabbit Drink Water?

-Domestic rabbits should have access to fresh water at all times and should be offered a variety of water sources to encourage them to drink.
-If your rabbit is not drinking water, it could indicate an underlying health problem, and you should consult your veterinarian.
+Domestic rabbits must always have access to clean, fresh water and should be served a range of water sources in order to motivate them to drink more.
+If your furry friend is neglecting their regular drinking regimen, there might be an underlying health issue at the root of it all; you should immediately contact your veterinarian for assistance.

 Does Pet Rabbit Drink Water?